-How to Effectively Prevent and Treat Under Eye Bags and Dark Circles
+How to Easily Prevent and Treat Under Eye Bags

 In both men and women, dark circles under the eyes are a common concern.
 Dark circles can make you look older than you are, especially if they're accompanied by bags.
 Adding insult to injury, they can be tough to remove.
 There are many culprits that can contribute to dark circles.
 Lack of sleep and genetics, however, are most often the cause.